 - Deliberate attempts to overload a system

 - Sending or distributing viruses / infected files

-Indirect or attempted violations of the policy, and actual and or attempted violations by a 3rd party on behalf of one of our customers or a customers' end user, shall be considered violations of the policy by such customer or end user.
+11.1.
+Indirect or attempted violations of the policy, and actual and or attempted violations by a 3rd party on behalf of one of our Customers or a Customers' end user, shall be considered violations of the policy by such Customer or end user.

-To encourage responsible usage of the Internet - we will act against you if you abuse our system and the Internet in general.
-This action will usually take the form of a temporary suspension of your access until the matter can be resolved.
-If appropriate we may terminate your account immediately - without refund.
+11.2.
+To encourage responsible usage of the Internet, the Vendor will act against the Customer if they abuse the Service and / or the Internet in general.
+This action will usually take the form of a temporary suspension of the account until the matter can be resolved.
+If appropriate, the account may be terminated immediately and without refund.

 12.1.
 This policy is effective as of the 25th of May 2018 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.